prith98/prith_sdc/README.md

-# Ascent Squad API - Products Microservice
+# Silvally Squad API - Products Microservice

 ## Background

 This repo contains my *System Design Capstone* project for the [Hack Reactor](https://www.hackreactor.com/) software engineering immersive program.

-This assignment consisted of taking the functionality of an existing monolithic API for a mock e-commerce web app and dissecting it into a microservice architecture with the goal of improving the performance with higher traffic, with each microservice being built by a different developer.
+This project consisted of taking the functionality of an existing monolithic API for a mock e-commerce web app and dissecting it into a microservice architecture with the goal of improving the performance with higher traffic, with each microservice being built by a different developer.

-The microservice contained in this repo is the ```/questions``` and ```/answers``` endpoints, which return data about a product's user-submitted questions and answers, including information such as how many times a question/answer was reported and marked helpful and who asked the QA and when
+The microservices contained in this repo are the ```/questions``` and ```/answers``` endpoints, which return data about a product's user-submitted questions and answers, including information such as how many times a question/answer was reported and marked helpful and who asked the QA and when

 This microservice was built from scratch in 1.5 weeks.